 For this reason, a feline’s digestive system is designed almost to digest meat and absorb animal proteins only.
 They are not designed to handle many vegetables and fruits.
 However, cats can process small amounts of fruits and veggies.
 Cats in the wild would eat the whole prey, including the grass and plant content inside their prey’s gastrointestinal tract.
 This is why you can include cat-friendly plants like zucchini to supplement your kitty’s dietary needs.

 Reasons Why Zucchini Is a Healthy Option for Cats

 Giving a piece of zucchini to your cat is beneficial to your cat as it harbors a fair amount of valuable minerals and nutrients like:

 All cat-friendly plants, including zucchini, contain antioxidants, which protect the cat’s cells against free radicals and combat heart diseases, cancer, and other health problems.

 Zucchini is a good source of fiber.
 By adding some to your cat’s meals, you can help prevent constipation and aid in the maintenance of healthy gut microflora.
 Healthy bowel movements and gut microflora are important to a cat’s overall immune system and for disease prevention.

 Zucchini is rich in magnesium, one of the many nutrients vital to cats as they are to humans.
 Unfortunately, most cat parents are oblivious of how crucial this mineral is to their pets.

-Zucchini is the food you can use to bulk up your cat’s food intake with very little concern about its calorie intake.
-It is a healthy and inexpensive filler to space out the caloric intake in regular cat food by reducing the amount of food your cat eats.
+Zucchini is also a food that you can use to bulk up your cat’s meals.
+It is a healthy and inexpensive filler to space out the caloric intake in regular cat food, helping to reduce the total amount of food that your cat eats.